How to Replace a Toilet Handle in 10 Minutes

 How do You Replace a Toilet Handle?

-A broken toilet handle will need to be replaced but a loose/wiggly one can be replaced.
-You can also decide to replace a flimsy/old toilet handle with a a decent solid metal levers like these ones.
+A broken toilet handle must be replaced, but a loose/wiggly one can be replaced.
+You can also decide to replace a flimsy/old toilet handle with decent solid metal levers like these ones.

-Replacing a toilet handle is actually pretty easy.
-You just need a wrench and a new handle.
-However, it is very important to remember that a toilet handle’s connection are reverse-threaded so instead of the usual “righty-tighty” lefty-loosey” you will need to do the opposite.
+Replacing a toilet handle is pretty easy.
+You need a wrench and a new handle.
+However, it is very important to remember that a toilet handle’s connection is reverse-threaded, so instead of the usual “righty-tighty” lefty-loosey,” you will need to do the opposite.

-For the most part toilet flush handles are universal and therefore interchangeable.
-However, you will first need to know if your toilet handle is front-mounted or side-mounted and apart from that you will also need to know if it is mounted on the left or on the right side of the toilet.
+For the most part, toilet flush handles are universal and interchangeable.
+However, you will first need to know if your toilet handle is front-mounted or side-mounted; apart from that, you will also need to see if it is mounted on the left or right side of the toilet.

-To replace a toilet handle, remove the tank lid and disconnect the flapper chain from the handle arm.
+Remove the tank lid and disconnect the flapper chain from the handle arm to replace the toilet handle.
 Remove the handle locking nut by turning it clockwise.
-Slide out the old handle and slide in the new one and secure it with the nut.
-Connect the flapper chain to the arm and check if the toilet is flushing properly.
+Slide out the old handle and slide in the new one, and secure it with the nut.
+Connect the flapper chain to the arm and check if the toilet flushes properly.

 How Does a Toilet Handle Work?